The Psychedelic Poster Art of Michael English and Nigel Waymouth

-Michael English and Nigel Waymouth began working together as a design team shortly after they first met in late 1966, primarily to produce posters for UFO (pronounced Yoof-oh) which was an all-nighter club on the London underground scene founded by Joe Boyd and John 'Hoppy' Hopkins, it was located in an Irish dancehall known as 'The Blarney Club" in the basement of number 31 Tottenham Court Road.
-The new music venue first opened it's doors to the public on the 23rd of december 1966, regular live acts included Pink Floyd and The Soft Machine, the light shows were psychedelic, the food available was macrobiotic, the films screened were of the Warhol/Kenneth Anger variety and you could stay there from dusk 'til dawn..the ultimate night tripper.
-Up to this point in time Michael had been working as a free-lance graphic artist within the counter culture scene,but had also previously designed pop art logos for 'Gear' boutique in Carnaby street, and Nigel (along with his partners John Pearse and Sheila Cohen) was the proprietor of 'Granny Takes A Trip'—London's first psychedelic boutique which had opened in february of that year, where he was involved in designing some of the clothes and also the decor, and it wasn't long before the outlet at 488 King's Road had gained a reputation via its highly unusual and innovative facade.
+Michael English and Nigel Waymouth began working together as a design team shortly after they first met in late 1966, primarily to produce posters for UFO (pronounced Yoof-oh) an all-nighter club on the London underground scene founded by Joe Boyd and John 'Hoppy' Hopkins, which was located in the basement of an Irish dancehall known as 'The Blarney Club' at number 31 Tottenham Court Road.
+The new music venue first opened its doors to the public on the 23rd of December 1966, regular live acts included Pink Floyd and The Soft Machine.
+The light shows were psychedelic, the food available was macrobiotic, the films screened were of the Warhol/Kenneth Anger variety, and you could stay there from dusk 'til dawn, it was the ultimate night tripper!
+Up to this point in time, Michael had been working as a free-lance graphic artist within the counterculture scene but had also previously designed pop art logos for 'Gear' boutique in Carnaby street.
+And Nigel (along with his partners John Pearse and Sheila Cohen) was the proprietor of 'Granny Takes A Trip'—London's first psychedelic boutique which had opened in February of that year, where he was involved in designing some of the clothes and also the decor, and it wasn't long before the outlet at 488 King's Road had gained a reputation via its highly unusual and innovative facade.

-The pair had been aware of each other's work for some time and hit it off immediately when they were eventually introduced.
+The pair had been aware of each other's work for some time, and hit it off immediately when they were eventually introduced.
 They initially called themselves Cosmic Colours, their first and only known collaboration using this name being a record promo poster for The Purple Gang's 'Granny Takes a Trip' single in 1967.
-They subsequently changed the name to Jacob And The Coloured Coat for their second collaboration (the 'Luv Me' film productions Ltd poster) before finally settling on the moniker Hapshash And The Coloured Coat in march of 1967.
-The partnership of the two artists although short lived proved to be very successful, their individual styles complimented each other perfectly, and over an 18 month period they produced some of the most beautiful psychedelic posters of the 60s era.
-During their creative partnership they also managed to record an LP backed by The Heavy Metal Kids (who went on to form Spooky Tooth), the album was produced by Guy Stevens originally a well known DJ at the influential Scene Club in London, who later produced records for artists such as Mott The Hoople, Free and the Mighty Baby, but is probably best known for his production on The Clash's highly acclaimed 1979 London Calling lp.
+They subsequently changed the name to Jacob And The Coloured Coat for their second collaboration (the 'Luv Me' film productions Ltd poster) before finally settling on the moniker of Hapshash And The Coloured Coat in March of 1967 for the rest of their working partnership, which although relatively short lived, proved to be very successful.
+The individual styles of the two artists complimented each other perfectly, and over an 18 month period they produced some of the most beautiful psychedelic posters of the '60s era.
+During their creative partnership they also recorded an LP backed by The Heavy Metal Kids (who went on to form Spooky Tooth).
+The album was produced by Guy Stevens, originally a well known DJ at the influential Scene Club in London, who later produced records for artists such as Mott The Hoople, Free and the Mighty Baby, but is probably best known for his production on The Clash's highly acclaimed 1979 London Calling lp.

-There will be a major retrospective exhibition of the sixties work of Nigel Waymouth taking place at The Idea Generation Gallery in London next month, included will be artwork from Hapshash And The Coloured Coat, designs from Granny Takes A Trip, also on view is the original sign that hung above the shop door which declared (in the words of Oscar Wilde) 'One should either be a work of art or wear a work of art', as well as photographs and ephemera from Nigel's personal collection.
-The exhibition aptly titled 'Hapshash Takes A Trip' opens on the 9th of september and runs until the 2nd of october 2011.
-A tube ride or a walk away for all you lucky Londoners, a train or plane trip away for the rest of us, but for anyone interested in this particular era..this is one that is definitely not to be missed!
-More info at http://gallery.ideageneration.co.uk/
+A major retrospective exhibition of the sixties work of Nigel Waymouth takes place at The Idea Generation Gallery in London next month, you can expect to see artwork from Hapshash And The Coloured Coat, designs from Granny Takes A Trip, including the original sign which hung above the shop door declaring (in the words of Oscar Wilde) that 'One should either be a work of art or wear a work of art', as well as photographs and ephemera from Nigel's personal collection.
+The exhibition aptly titled 'Hapshash Takes A Trip' opens on the 9th of September and runs until the 2nd of October 2011.
+A tube ride or a walk away for all you lucky Londoners, a train or plane trip away for the rest of us, but for anyone interested in this particular era, definitely not to be missed!

 Poster for Hung On You Boutique, 430 King's Road by Hapshash And The Coloured Coat 1967.